sveltejs/svelte/site/content/tutorial/05-events/04-component-events/text.md

 ```

 > `createEventDispatcher` must be called when the component is first instantiated — you can't do it later inside e.g. a `setTimeout` callback.
 This links `dispatch` to the component instance.
+> `dispatch` can only be called once the component has been mounted.
+It is therefore not possible to call `dispatch` from the `beforeUpdate` lifecycle.